Buffalo Market, Lamphun and Doi Suthep Temple

 The Sanpatong Buffalo Market

 Your guide and driver will meet you at the hotel.
-Drive to Sanpatong where a huge weekly morning market takes place.
+Drive to San Patong where a huge weekly morning market takes place.
 This is the biggest outdoor market in North Thailand.
-Local people know it as the buffalo market.
+Local people know it as the San Patong Buffalo Market.
 Of particular interest is the section where buffaloes, cows and oxen are being traded.
 Try a cup of herbal tea and enjoy roaming around on this huge, fantastic market.
 More local and authentic you will not find it around Chiang Mai.
 We continue to Lamphun, the ancient capital of the Hariphunchai Kingdom.
 This town is several hundred years older than Chiang Mai and is steeped in history.
 We will visit the highlights of Lamphun including the temples Wat Hariphunchai and Wat Kukut.

 The Tai Yong of Lamphun